JungXue/Hello_World/README.md

 # Hello_World

 I am Jung (pronounced Juneeeeee~).
-My family name is Xue (pronounced schuer or share), my grandfather's initial is, XXX, don't mess with him he will go Vin Diesel on you.
+My family name is Xue (pronounced share), my grandfather's initial is, XXX, don't mess with him he will go Vin Diesel on you.

 I will turn 24 in 2018.
 I am from New Zealand, more specifically from the friendly neighbourhood of Tokoroa.